openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 From __Terminal__ Ping "IP-of_Router/Gateway" replies indicate networking working to router.

-From __Terminal__ Ping "IP-of-Other-Device-on-Network" replies indicate Player and router are able to communicate to other Devices.
+From __Terminal__ Ping "IP-of-Other-Device-on-Network" replies indicate OBPlayer and router are able to communicate to other Devices.

 From __Terminal__ Ping "google.com" replies indicate network is able to communicate through router to the real world internet.

 ### Checking Player is running

-If you are unable to access the player dashboard, do not have local access or running in a virtual service, you'll want to verify the Player appears as a process.
+If you are unable to access the player dashboard, do not have local access or running in a virtual service, you'll want to verify OBPlayer appears as a process.

 From __Terminal__